 Lowering the salary cap will increase league parity.
 We believe that this will make it more difficult for Teams to retain skilled Players for long periods of time.

-Increasing the TPF, which is the weight Players place on Team Prestige (as opposed to contract size), will decrease league parity, since Players with high skill values will be more likely to cluster on the best Teams.
+Increasing the TPF, which is the weight Players place on Team Prestige (as opposed to contract size), will monotonically decrease league parity, since Players with high skill values will be more likely to cluster on the best Teams.

 Increasing the Max Contract Size will increase parity in the league.
 This is because a higher Max Contract Size makes it more difficult to retain good Players, since other Teams will be more likely able to offer bigger contracts.

+4. We believe that parity will be minimized when 50% of the Teams are willing to go over the salary cap, and will be maximized when either all or none of the Teams will exceed the salary cap.

+5. Teams that sign Players to longer deals will have a higher Power Index, since they will be more likely to keep good players for longer.
+This will result in lower parity, since the Teams willing to sign longer contracts will remain the same year-to-year.

 Experiments